 Rubbish or unsuitable work

-When the tasks you’re being given are uninspiring and boring, don’t fit in with the rest of your work, aren’t reflecting the long-term vision you have of your working life, or aren’t using your skills to their best advantage then you should get rid of the client.
+When the tasks you’re being given are uninspiring and boring, don’t fit in with the rest of your client work, aren’t reflecting the long-term vision you have of your working life, don’t match your business model or aren’t using your skills to their best advantage then you should get rid of the client.

 You’re always going to have some work you’re not that into of course but, if you’re constantly taking on work that you don’t enjoy, then it’s definitely time to review the situation.
 This scenario will inevitably crop up early on and I think it’s actually quite helpful as it’ll make you review your objectives and decide what type of tasks/clients you do want.

 Having the work alone isn’t enough – you went freelance for a reason!